Pilates bras: a woman doing a plank exercise

 What is Pilates?

-By integrating precise and controlled movements, Pilates arms not only tones but also improves posture and flexibility.
-These exercises are suitable for all levels and emphasize quality of movement rather than quantity.
+EBy incorporating precise and controlled movements, Pilates for the arms not only tones but also improves posture, flexibility, and stability.
+These exercises are suitable for all levels and emphasise the quality of movement over quantity.

-Pilates, often seen as a silent dance between body and mind, is above all a method of muscle strengthening which encompasses much more than just movements.
-It's an invitation to discover the strength that lies within your deep muscles, including those that shape and tone your arms.
+Pilates, often perceived as a silent dance between body and mind, is above all a method of muscle strengthening essential for your health, which encompasses much more than just movement.
+Suitable for people of all ages (pilates is good for older people) is an invitation to discover the strength that lies dormant in your deep muscles, including those that shape and tone your arms.

-This sport, developed by Joseph Pilates at the beginning of the 20th century, is distinguished by its holistic approach.
-It's not just about pumping iron or mechanically repeating movements; it's about building harmony between your body and your mind, thus promoting an overall improvement in health and an increase in muscular strength.
+This sport, developed by Joseph Pilates in the early 20th century, is distinguished by its holistic approach.
+It's not just about pumping iron or mechanically repeating movements; it's about building harmony between your body and mind, thereby promoting overall health improvement, increased muscular strength, and effective training.

 How does Pilates target the arms?

-In its quest for bodily balance, Pilates leaves nothing to chance, including arm work.
-But how, exactly, does this method manage to sculpt arms that are not just strong, but elegantly toned ?
+In its quest for bodily balance, Pilates leaves nothing to chance, including the work on the arms.
+But how, exactly, does this method manage to sculpt arms that are not only strong, but elegantly toned ?
 The answer lies in the precision of his movements.

 Pilates exercises are designed to target muscles in a way isolated et intense.
-By using slow movements et controlled, this method activates the arm muscles in a way that emphasizes quality over quantity.
-Every movement is an act of concentration, where stability and posture play crucial roles.
+By using slow movements et controlled, this method activates the arm muscles in a way that prioritises quality over quantity.
+Each movement is an act of concentration, where stability and posture play crucial roles.
 This not only strengthens the muscles but also improves their coordination and efficiency.

 Examples of basic arm exercises